 After reading Del Taco's message I was inspired.
 Mike was a little shocked at just how thrilled I was.
 The thing is, I couldn't help it.
 That short paragraph embodied a spirit, all too uncommon in the life of the average person, I have grown to admire deeply.
 I have a few things to add.

-.
+Here's to those that measure success by kindness and love, not money.
 At the same time, here is to the first person to drop out of school and become a millionaire.
 Here's to those more concerned about the people making the product than the product itself.
 Here's to shenanigans, to the first person to blow up a toilet with a cherry bomb.
 To the first man to wrestle an alligator.
 Here's to individuals that refuse labels, that are not a "conservative, moderate, or Liberal."
 To those willing to love and marry outside their own race, culture, religion, and nationality.
 Here's to men and women that understand real love is giving someone else the power to shatter your heart completely...and doing it anyway.
 To those more concerned about decency than church, the mosque, the synagogue, or sanctuary.
 To those that question all forms of authority.
 Here's to breaking the speed limit.
 To eating too much ice cream.
 Here's to recognizing the ideology of your youth and forming a better one, to the chagrin of family, friends, church, and state.
 To recognizing that people are more important than rules, love more important than being right.
 Here is to loving your country and still being able to critique it.
 To the people that ignored their naysayers...and proved them wrong over and over again.
 Here's to the friends, family, and neighbors I have that refuse to let any person, organization, or government, do their thinking for them.

 Here is to love without condition.
 Here's to less rules, and more self governance, less dependence and more self reliance.
 To loving more and condemning less.